uservan/csds490_project/Interim_Report.md

 # Next Stage
 ## Evaluation Methods
 - One Next Stage is to finish the evaluation pipiline and evaluate all the methods
+- Complete the implementation of Retinex theory-based methods, including both the Single-Scale Retinex (SSR) and Multi-Scale Retinex (MSR) algorithms, as well as the LIME (Low-Light Image Enhancement) algorithm.